iterative/mlem.ai/content/docs/user-guide/remote-projects.md

 [1, 0, 2, 1, 1, 0, 1, 2, 1, 1, 2, 0, 0, 0, 0, 1, 2, 1, 1, 2, 0, 2, 0, 2, 2, 2, 2, 2, 0, 0, 0, 0, 1, 0, 0, 2, 1, 0]
 ```

-TL;DR: we've just
+## Summary

+Working with projects and remote objects have several different use-cases, some of which we covered above are:

-1. Listed all MLEM models in the Git repo,
+1. List different MLEM objects (models, data) in the local projects as well as Git repositories.
-2. Loaded model from Git repo directly,
+2. Load objects (models, data) from local projects and Git repositories directly.
+3. Clone objects (models, data) from/to Git repositories.
-3. Initialized MLEM in remote bucket and worked with just like with a regular
+4. Initialize MLEM in a remote bucket and work with it as if it was being used locally.
-   folder.